TCMine/botpanel.js/README.md

 ```
 > These interactions hold the ID of the guild (`guildId`), dashboard user (`userId`) and information of the input, such as the `name`, `type` and `value`, inside an object (`input`).<br>
 >  The interaction is acknowledged with the `.acknowledge()` method to display a success message.
 This method has two optional parameters.<br>
->> `success?` is a boolean value that determines whether to show an input success or failure message on the dashboard.<br>
+>> `success?: boolean` is a boolean value that determines whether to show an input success or failure message on the dashboard.<br>
 >> `newValue?` is a (string, number, string[]) value that replaces the user's input on the dashboard after saving.

 ### Disconnecting the client